protobox/protobox/README.md

 # Protobox #

-Protobox is the only [Vagrant](http://vagrantup.com) development box you will ever need.
-Built on [ansible](http://www.ansibleworks.com/), a single YAML file controls all configuration and software installed on the box.
+Protobox is the only [Vagrant](http://vagrantup.com) development machine you will ever need.
+Built on [ansible](http://www.ansibleworks.com/), a single YAML file controls all configuration and software installed on the virtual machine.
 It also contains automatic installation of popular applications and your own private applications via composer or git.
-It was originally inspired by [puphpet](https://puphpet.com) configuration.
+[Read more about this project here](http://getprotobox.com/about).

 Protobox easily allows you to setup a development environment with PHP, Apache, MySQL, Grunt and quickly switch to developing the same application in PHP, Nginx, Mongodb, Redis.
 If you need Node, Beakstalkd, Riak, or any other package just turn it on in the configuration file and `vagrant up`.